mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 You can have further details regarding different encryption key generation techniques in the [dedicated section](./../../../runtime_suite/crud-service/encryption_configuration#configuration).

 There are several ways in which encryption algorithms can be designed to protect your data.
-In general, they need to ensure that a given input value always encrypts to a different output value each time the algorithm is executed.
+Different implementations may provide different levels of protection or other types of capabilities, such as the searchability of encrypted data.

 Mia-Platform's Console allows you to choose between two different encryption strategies:

 ![client-side-encryption](img/client-side-encryption.png)

-* **Randomized**: This encryption algorithm provides the strongest guarantees of data confidentiality, but it also prevents support for any read operations which must operate on the encrypted field to evaluate the query.
+* **Randomized**: This strategy ensures a given input value always encrypts to a different output value each time the encryption algorithm is executed.
+It provides the strongest guarantees of data confidentiality, but it also prevents support for any read operations which must operate on the encrypted field to evaluate the query.

-* **Deterministic (searchable)** This encryption algorithm provides greater support for reading operations, however encrypted data with low cardinality are susceptible to frequency analysis recovery.
+* **Deterministic (searchable)** This strategy ensures a given input value always encrypts to the same output value each time the encryption algorithm is executed.
+It provides greater support for reading operations, however encrypted data with low cardinality are susceptible to frequency analysis recovery.

 :::info
 For sensitive fields that are not used in reading operations, Randomized Encryption can offer improved protection from frequency analysis recovery.